wellsjo/console.save/README.md

 Save-JS-Console-Output
 ======================

-Add "console.save" to your console object.  console.save(<object>) will create a json file of the object you save, and immediately download it.
+Add console.save to your console object.  console.save(object, filename) will create a file of the object you save, and immediately download it to the filename you specify.
 I find this useful for a number of things.

 Example:
 ```JavaScript